Aldarn/Questionnaire-Python-MySQL/notes.md

 * Investigate generifying the services a bit more (seems to be a fair amount of overlap)
 * E-mails or passwords for patients
 * Simplified queries, using views, etc
+* Services should actually be DAO's
+* All business logic in services (non query methods) should stay in services
+* Interfaces between services and daos for database agnostic code + same with services

 As mentioned in the overview of the solution, testing database methods requires a separate test database to be pre-configured.
 This should be done a bit smarter either by using an existing library or framework to take care of it